- Booking the Flight

 The other benefit of Expert Flyer is that you can see if seats are available, but not yet eligible for an award ticket.
 Airlines frequently try to sell as many cash tickets as possible.
 The airlines only make those seats eligible for award tickets closer to the actual flight date.
 Expert Flyer’s seating chart view shows you if there are open seats.
 If you see multiple open seats in first class, there is a good chance those seats will eventually be eligible for an award ticket booking.

-I traveled to Penn Station in New York on Amtrak and transferred took the Long Island Railroad to JFK airport (See: Transportation by Train to JFK).
-Emirates offers chauffeur service for first class customers similar to Etihad’s Chauffeur service.
+I traveled to Penn Station in New York on Amtrak and transferred took the Long Island Railroad to JFK airport.
+Emirates offers chauffeur service for first class customers similar to Etihad’s chauffeur service.
 However, both Etihad and Emirates recently stopped provided the free chauffeur service for award tickets.
 I managed to use Etihad’s chauffeur service when I flew on the Etihad First Apartments this past summer right before Etihad changed the rules for their chauffeur service.

 The check-in process for Emirates was easy.
 The flight to Dubai left New York late at night so the airport crowd was much lighter than normal.
 The one downside of Emirates is they don’t participate in TSA pre-check, so security takes longer than what I’m used to for pre-check.
 Emirates provides access to a priority security line, but that line still feeds into the general security line so you don’t save a tremendous amount of time.

 Passengers boarding Emirates first class from New York board directly onto the plane from the Emirates first class lounge.
 Business class and first class are on the second level of the Airbus A380 aircraft.
 The 16 first class seats are in the front of the plane.
 The 76 business class seats sit in the middle of the plane.